Mit-It/Documentation/Documentation/SRS.md

 ### 3.4 **Performance**

 #### 3.4.1 **Response time**
 The response time of the website should be as fast as possible.
-At maximum 4 seconds on any page.
+At maximum 2 seconds on any page.

 #### 3.4.1 **Capacity**
-The website should handle up to 500 registerd users and up to 75 users at one time.
+The website should handle up to 1000 registerd users and up to 200 users at one time.

 ### 3.5 **Supportability**

 #### 3.5.1 **Server**
-As the website will be developed locally we will use a Tomcat container.
+The website will be developed local with hot-deployment to the server.
+Changes will be directly uploaded when saved.
-The server therefore must run an apache tomcat webserver and must be able to support a mysql database.

 ### 3.6 **Design Constraints**

-#### 3.6.1 **Git**
+#### 3.6.1 Technologies
+We are using the following technologies:
-Git is used for version control
+-GitHub for version control

-#### 3.6.1 **Database**
-For our database MySql will be used

-#### 3.6.1 **Mixing machine**
-The mixing machine will use a raspberry pi.
-The code will be written with python
+-MySQL for database and phpMyAdmin for the managing-surface -Laravel (php framework) for development
+-HTML, CSS for struktur
+-JavaScript for effects
+-php for logic
+-rasperry pi for the interface to the mixing maschine -phyton for logic on the rasperry pi
+-phpStorm as IDE and deployment tool
+-eclipse as IDE for testing

-### 3.7 **On-line User Documentation and Help System Requirements**
+### 3.7 **Online User Documentation and Help System Requirements**
 Not applicable

 ### 3.8 **Purchased Components**